attltb/UFBL/README.md

     <td align="center"></td>
   </tr>
 </table>

-However, the results can be differ greatly according to on which processor or operating system the test is performed.
-For example, the test included in <a href="#BRTS">[1]</a> shows that Spagetti labeling is faster than both UFBL algorithms while the charts above show the opposite.
+It should be noted that the results can be differ greatly according to on which processor or operating system the test is performed.
+For example, the test included in <a href="#BRTS">[1]</a> shows that the state of art algorithm at early 2021 is faster than both UFBL algorithms on Medical datasets, while the charts above show exactly the opposite.
 See [YACCLAB/Results](YACCLAB/Results/) for more results I got on various computers.

 [YACCLAB](https://github.com/prittt/YACCLAB) also provides benchmark for random images with various granularity and foreground pixel density.
 It shows in which cases one should choose each UFBL algorithms.
 Here is some results I got on AMD Ryzen 3 2200G with Radeon Vega Graphics.
 Time for the format conversion is included.